Lacey Hilliard, PhD

 Research Professor, The Institute for Applied Research in Youth Development, Tufts University

-Applied developmental science, social group development, stereotyping and prejudice, educational media and technology
+Applied developmental science, social group development, stereotyping and prejudice, educational media and technology, equity-centered education.

-My research is focused on how children understand and navigate social issues, taking an applied developmental and social justice-centered approach.
-One aspect of this work involves the social, cognitive, and developmental processes related to social group membership (with a focus on gender) and intergroup attitudes.
-Current studies in this area include discovering how (or whether) adults address sexism and other cultural topics with children.
-In recent work, I have also created and evaluated educational media and technology-based interventions designed to help children and adolescents navigate social challenges and ethical dilemmas in schools.
+My research is focused on how children understand and navigate social issues, through an applied developmental and social justice-centered lens.
+One aspect of this work involves the developmental, social, and cognitive processes related to social group membership and intergroup attitudes.
+Current studies include discovering how (or whether) caregivers and educators address sexism, racism, and cultural topics with children.
+Another focus is the creation and evaluation of educational media and technology-based interventions designed to help children and adolescents navigate social challenges and ethical dilemmas in schools.
 I use a variety of research methods, such as dyadic and group observations, longitudinal surveys, interviews, and focus groups, and work closely in collaboration with organizations, schools, families, and other community partners.

 Hilliard, L. J., Buckingham, M. H., Geldhof, G. J., Gansert, P., Stack, C., Gelgoot, E., Bers, M. U., & Lerner, R. M. (2016).
 Perspective-taking and decision-making in educational game play: A mixed-methods study.
 Applied Developmental Science, DOI: 10.1080/10888691.2016.1204918.